Ovid/git-workflow/README.md

-This repo contains a simplified subset of the git tools used by [All Around the World](https://allaroundtheworld.fr/) for our software development.
+This repo contains a simplified subset of the git tools used by our consulting company for our software development.
 It makes it dead easy for teams using git (and in our case, github) to work together.